MarcelloTheArcane/nhost-template/README.md

 From Github, you can click on [`Use this template`](https://github.com/MarcelloTheArcane/nhost-template/generate) to create a new repository based on this one.

+Alternatively, you can create a new repository from your terminal:

 ``` bash
 # Clone this repo
 $ git clone https://github.com/MarcelloTheArcane/nhost-template -b master --single-branch <project-name>